FREQUENTLY ASKED QUESTIONS

 5. I am currently enrolled in a graduate program at a different institution.
 Can I transfer credits?

 Transfer applicants should apply to the program and be accepted first.
-Upon acceptance, the Graduate Committee on Admissions and the graduate department will evaluate submitted transcripts for possible transfer credits.
+Upon acceptance, the Graduate Committee on Admissions and the Graduate Department Chair will evaluate submitted transcripts for possible transfer credits.
 Applicants are encouraged to include a note with their application letting the Committee know that they would like their transcripts to be considered for transfer credits.

 6. How do I submit letters of recommendation?